Angellito10/PolicyV1/README.md

 - **No Rights Violation:** Your content must not infringe on the rights of any third parties anywhere in the world.
 - **Required Consent:** Obtain explicit consent from individuals before including their images or voices in your content.
 Do not upload content featuring individuals without their consent.
 - **Prohibited Content:** Your content must not include materials that are threatening, defamatory, obscene, indecent, aggressive, pornographic, hateful, discriminatory, intimidating, scandalous, inciting, or in breach of trust.
 It must also not cause technical damage (e.g., viruses, malware).
-- **Usage License:** By uploading your content to our site, you grant Yemen Youth Channel and its employees, as well as site users, a non-revocable, non-exclusive (time-unlimited) license to display and use your content without restriction, including for commercial purposes.
+- **Usage License:** By uploading your content to our site, you grant Yemen  Shabab Channel and its employees, as well as site users, a non-revocable, non-exclusive (time-unlimited) license to display and use your content without restriction, including for commercial purposes.
 - **Content Removal:** We do not guarantee the content will remain on the site for any specific period and may remove it as we see fit.
 We encourage you to keep backup copies of any content you send us.
 - **Content Removal Requests:** If you wish to request the removal of any content, please email us at [marketing@yemenshabab.net] with details of the content (referred to as "Reported Content").
 We will make every effort to respond promptly and to cease the use of the reported content.
 However, we cannot guarantee that we can remove reported content if it has been published on the site or other media.